-When posting on the Discussion Board in your online class, you should:
+When posting on the Discussion Board or participating in Zoom Discussions in your class, you should:

-- Make posts that are on-topic and within the scope of the course material. - Take your posts seriously and review and edit your posts before sending them. - Be as brief as possible while still making a thorough comment. - Always give proper credit when referencing or quoting another source. - Be sure to read all messages in a thread before replying. - Do not repeat someone else's post without adding something of your own to it. - Avoid short, generic replies such as, "I agree."
+- Make posts/comments that are on-topic and within the scope of the course material. - Take your posts/comments seriously and review and edit your posts before sending them. - Be as brief as possible while still making a thorough comment. - Always give proper credit when referencing or quoting another source. - Be sure to read all messages in a thread before replying. - Do not repeat someone else's post/comment without adding something of your own to it. - Avoid short, generic replies such as, "I agree."
 You should include why you agree or add to the previous point. - Always be respectful of others' opinions even when they differ from your own. - When you disagree with someone, you should express your differing opinion in a respectful, non-critical way. - Do not make personal or insulting remarks. - Be open-minded.

-COURSE TECHNOLOGY REQUIREMENTS
+COURSE TECHNOLOGY REQUIRMENTS